se-edu/learningresources/contents/testing/security-testing.md

 ### At a Glance

+The following series of steps adapted from the OWASP Testing Guide[^1] provide general applications of security testing in a generic SDLC process.

 <center>
 <pic src="security-testing/Sec-Test-Fig-2.png" width="650" alt="Workflow">
 Figure 2 - Testing Framework Workflow from the OWASP Testing Guide.